4.9 Star Rated , Best Family Law, Divorce, CPS, Personal Injury, and Estate Lawyers in Phoenix (Google Reviews)

 Easier accessibility to the deceased’s funds.

 When a taxpayer passes away, their assets are usually frozen.
 To access those frozen assets, the estate is required to be opened in probate and an executor named.
-Since an estate account is in the estates name, it is a lot easier to transfer these formerly frozen assets into the estate account, whereas the executor can have handy access to the funds for the management of the estate.
+Since this type of account is in the estate’s name, transferring previously frozen assets into it is much easier, allowing the executor quick access to the funds needed for estate management.

 Deposits of disbursements made to the deceased.